Executive summary

 The culprit was not a collapse in gold’s fundamental case.
 It was an oil shock.
 The US-Iran war that began in late February pushed crude through $100 per barrel, reignited inflation expectations, forced the Federal Reserve to shelve rate cuts indefinitely, and sent the dollar surging toward multi-year highs.
 Every one of those dynamics — higher inflation, higher rates, stronger dollar — hit gold simultaneously.

-This report covers what happened in March, why the selloff was mechanical rather than fundamental, and why the April outlook — anchored by a fragile ceasefire and a GSHPS Buy signal — may represent the best entry point this year.
+This report covers what happened in March, why the selloff was mechanical rather than fundamental, and how the April outlook — anchored by a fragile ceasefire and a deeply reset technical picture — is shaping up.

 Market performance